aleksander-saz/DS-Projects/Project_19/README.md

 # Graduation project - Prediction of steel temperature on steel manufacturing

 Steel manufacturing company requested to develop the system for the prediction of steel temperature for the optimization of electricity costs.
-Based on the provided data from company it's required to conduct an analysis and train a models for the prediction of the steel temprature.
+Based on the provided data from company it's required to conduct an analysis and train a models for the prediction of the steel temperature.

-**Project goal:** train a model for the prediction of the steel temprature for optimisaztion of elictricity cost during production..
+**Project goal:** train a model for the prediction of the steel temperature for optimization of electricity cost during production..

 The tasks to be completed for goal achievement:
 1) To connect to database and load the initial data;